Sending cold emails is a tough but highly effective way to form new relationships and generate new business.

 One of the most common cold email mistakes is reaching out to the wrong person.
 If your target audience is made up of small businesses, early-stage startups and enterprise customers, we highly recommend you check out GrowthList which will save you heaps of time in finding the right companies and founders to contact.

 Sending an email to the wrong person within a company usually won’t hurt you, but it’s a wasted opportunity and a waste of your time.
-Before you start preparing a cold email, make sure you’re reaching out to the right person.
+Before you start preparing a cold email, make sure you’re reaching out to the right person, and make sure your email address is verified.
+If you’re looking for a good tool definitely check out Hunter’s email verifier.
+They have both free and paid plans so you can test out the tool first.

 The goal of your targeting is to find the person most likely to respond positively to your offer who also has the power to take action and make a decision.
 Without the first quality, your email won’t be opened; without the second, even a positive response will likely lead nowhere.